Vatuu/archiesarmy/README.md

 ### Minecraft Dungeons
 Content from Mojang Studios' recent Dungeon Crawler.
 #### Entities
-- The Enchanter Illager
+- The Enchanter
-  - A Illager which prefers their tomes over the Vindicator's axe.
+  - An Illager who prefers their tomes over the Vindicator's axe.
 They use their enchantment prowess to enhance hostile mobs and send them towards their target.
   - Can enchant up to 3 entities at once.
 Zombies, Creepers, and Skeletons.
-  - Flees from the player, but is able to fight back with a hearty slap of his book when cornered.
+  - Flees from the player, but is able to fight back with a hearty slap of their book when cornered.
 - The Redstone Monstrosity (WIP)
   - A towering construct once created by the Arch Illager to destroy any and all resistance in one quick action.
-Its flaming hot attacks melt and sometimes animated even stone.
-It is now long abandoned, who knows where it rests.
+Its flaming hot attacks melt, and sometimes even animate, stone.
+It is now long abandoned, who knows where it rests?
   - A Boss Mob spawning in a specific area of the Nether, guarding a shard of the Orb of Dominance.
   - Can attack physically, causing shockwaves that knock back and damage the player, spew molten stone and summon minions.